 The Blending Blocks total approximately 4.5 acres located adjacent to The Brothers Vineyard on the north and the Kathryn Hall and Sloan properties to the south.
 The blocks are planted to the primary Bordeaux blending cultivars: Merlot, Cabernet Franc, Petit Verdot, and Malbec.

 We planted the one-acre Cabernet Franc block in 1994.
-The fruit is the primary blending component in our Reserve Cabernet Sauvignons.
+The fruit has been a key blending component in our Reserve Cabernet Sauvignons.

 We planted four tenths of an acre of Malbec in 2011 -- at the same time we replanted The Brothers Vineyard -- using Clone 9 (the “Argentine Clone”) on 420A rootstock.

-2014 is our first year with a meaningful yield from the new Malbec block.
+2014 is our first year with a meaningful yield from the new Malbec block and we have so far held the wine separate in barrel.
 We are looking forward to exploring its possible role in the blends.